maxsharabayko/ietf-moq-metrics/draft-moq-sharabayko-metrics.md

 {::boilerplate bcp14-tagged}

-# Test Setup

-TODO: Some scheme is missing

 # Payload Format

-The payload of a specific format {{payload-structure}} MUST be artificially generated for each STREAM or DATAGRAM packet (TODO: ? when sending a packet) to enable performance metrics calculation at the receiver side.
+A payload of a specific format {{payload-structure}} MUST be artificially generated to enable performance metrics calculation at the receiver side.

 ~~~
    0                   1                   2                   3